HelloWorldLTY/SpaIM/README.md

 ./run_SpaIM.sh
 ```

-The trained model and metric results are available in the defined folders:
+The trained models and metric results are available in the defined folders:
 ```
-./checkpoint_SpaIM for the benchmark datasets;
+./checkpoint_SpaIM  # for benchmark datasets
-./results/checkpoint_SpaIM for the nano datasets.
+./results/checkpoint_SpaIM   # for nano datasets
 ```